 - We have objected to the removal of the two oaks, and have asked Southwark Council to consider alternative options that avoid the loss of the oaks;

 - We have liaised with the Council to help ensure that if works proceed that these minimise damage to the woodland;

 - We support the decision on 7th November 2019 to halt proceedings so that further options can be explored and further engagement can take place;

-- The Bridge was formally closed on 27th January pending further investigations, and route diversion signs put in place by the Council; we are reviewing these and putting in place other signage as required to encourage visitors to keep to the paths.
-It means however, there is no circular route through the Wood over the Bridge until further notice;
+- The Bridge was formally closed on 27th January pending further investigations, and route diversion signs were put in place by the Council; we have installed additional signage to help visitors navigate the Wood and keep to the paths.

 London Wildlife Trust has managed Sydenham Hill Wood since 1982, when we opened the site as a nature reserve following a campaign to save it from development.
 Since then we have managed the site, on behalf of Southwark Council, for wildlife and local people.